 I would recommend this portable version if you need better privacy and if you are highly mobile, working across computers.

-The other version is simple plugin that creates a profile and adds it to your existing Firefox installation.
+The other version is a simple plugin that creates a profile and adds it to your existing Firefox installation.
 I would recommend this if you carry your own computer around and have already installed Firefox.

 In a sentence, JonDoFox stops your browser from sending or storing anything that may aid others in knowing what and where you have been on the Internet.
 There are two main points that I want to mention.

 - Privacy on User Side: Works better compared to Incognito mode.
 While browsing in InCognito or InPrivate mode helps keep your actions a secret, it has its own shortcomings.
-The JonDoFox helps maintain the user side privacy by removing even the Flash cookies and Silverlight cookies that Incognito may fail to remove upon end of browsing session.
-I tested this by visiting YouTube, Dailymotion and Facebook with and without JonDoFox.
-Please inform if you find a different case.
+The JonDoFox helps maintain the user side privacy by removing even the Flash cookies and Silverlight cookies that Incognito may fail to remove upon the end of the browsing session.
+I tested this by visiting YouTube, Dailymotion, and Facebook with and without JonDoFox.
+Please inform me if you find a different case.
 If you are willing to test, before starting Firefox, please remove existing Flash cookies on your computer.

-- Privacy on Internet Side: Almost all websites want your data: the browser you are using, your computer model, your browsing history etc. For the purpose, almost all websites request an HTTP header when you visit them.
+- Privacy on Internet Side: Almost all websites want your data: the browser you are using, your computer model, your browsing history, etc. For the purpose, almost all websites request an HTTP header when you visit them.
 JonDoFox jumbles up the header in a way that websites buy it as an actual header and let you visit them.

 It won’t change or hide your IP address.
 For that, you can use any free proxy.
 If you ask me, I will recommend Spotflux or UltraSurf over free proxies as they cannot be identified as a proxy by most DNS servers.